-by now, you are probably confused. if you understand, then you deserve a spam musubi.
+by now, you are probably confused. if you understand, then you deserve a spam musubi rn.

 spam musubi has been a cornerstone of my life. i’ve eaten it countless times in the middle of basketball tournaments, church functions and parties. it’s made a sacred place for processed meat in my heart. and if i do say so myself, i’m not only a master spam eater but a master spam musubi maker (all my time making spam musubi for my church youth group has definitely contributed to my self-proclamation).

-i believe there’s a certain way to make it. i don’t care about the seaweed, as long as it’s the right size for my plastic spam mold and it doesn’t crack. therefore, make sure you have the big sushi-type sheets, not the small seasoned snacky ones. everything else is pretty specific, though. it has to be made with white rice. now is not the time to pull out your deliciously fragrant basmati or your “i’m going to be healthy” ancient sprouted grain that works wonders for your digestive system. use white rice, and you’ll be okay.
+i believe there’s a certain way to make it. i don’t care about the seaweed, as long as it’s the right size for my plastic spam mold and it doesn’t crack. therefore, make sure you have the big sushi-type sheets, not the small seasoned snacky ones. everything else is pretty specific, though. it has to be made with white rice. now is not the time to pull out your deliciously fragrant basmati or your “i’m going to be healthy” ancient sprouted grain that works wonders for your digestive system. you’re already using semi-questionable meat anyways. use white rice, and you’ll be okay.

 you can season the rice as you would for sushi, with rice wine vinegar, sugar and salt. i don’t, as 1) i’m a lazy butt, and 2) i would eat all of the rice and have none left for the musubi. if you do decide to season the rice, add seasonings in small doses to taste. seasoning hot rice is better than seasoning cold rice, since the flavors get absorbed better.

-second, the spam. i like to use the low sodium one because spam is pretty salty. especially if the maker, like me, enjoys caramelizing the slices in copious amounts of teriyaki. but i’m getting ahead of myself. i think the key to the spam is that you have to make sure it gets crispy and golden brown on both sides. i bought a spam musubi once, but the spam was pink as a baby’s butt and floppy as a noodle. it was depressing and i threw it away after a bite. yuck. get it crispy. or else it really will be like all those spam horror stories you’ve undoubtedly heard.
+second, the spam. i like to use the low sodium one because spam is pretty salty. especially if the maker, like me, enjoys caramelizing the slices in copious amounts of teriyaki. but i’m getting ahead of myself. the key to the spam is that you have to make sure it gets crispy and golden brown on both sides. i bought a spam musubi once, but the spam was pink as a baby’s butt and floppy as a noodle. it was depressing and i threw it away after a bite. yuck. get it crispy. or else it really will be like all those spam horror stories you’ve undoubtedly heard.

 back to caramelization. i mix up a quick teriyaki, with some soy and sugar and maybe a bit of rice wine vinegar or mirin if i’m feeling fancy. i fry all the spam, then dump in the teriyaki and let it warm a bit to get the spam coated in dark and shiny deliciousness.